-Now lockdown restrictions are easing in the UK, our engineers can come into your home if need be.
+Now that restrictions have eased in the UK, our engineers can come into your home if need be.
 If we've let you know that's going to happen, please prepare for your engineer visit.

 There are no delays to the delivery of equipment like Smart Hubs and TV Boxes.